-Refer to note 2 (a) - Basis of preparation (Inventories), note 3 (e) - Summary of significant accounting policies (Inventories) and note 4 - Inventories to the consolidated financial statements.
+Refer to note 2(a) - Basis of preparation (Inventories), note 3(e) - Summary of significant accounting policies (Inventories) and note 4 - Inventories to the consolidated financial statements.

-As at May 7, 2022, the Company held inventories of \$1,591.5 million, which included retail inventories.
+As at May 6, 2023, the Company held inventories of \$1,743.3 million, which included retail inventories.

 The Company has more than 1,600 stores across Canada.
 Inventories are valued at the lower of cost and estimated net realizable value.
 The cost of retail inventories is determined using weighted average cost or the retail method.
 The retail method uses the anticipated selling price less normal profit margins, on a weighted average cost basis.
-The cost of inventories is reduced by the value of allowances received from vendors.

-Significant estimation and judgment are required by management in the determination of (i) estimated inventory provisions associated with vendor allowances and internal charges; (ii) estimated shrinkage occurring between the last physical
+Significant estimation and judgment is required by management in the determination of (i) estimated shrinkage occurring between the last physical inventory count and the balance sheet date, and (ii) inventories valued at retail and adjusted to cost.

-Our approach to addressing the matter included the following procedures, among others:
+We considered this a key audit matter due to the magnitude of the inventories balance, the number of stores at which retail inventories are held, the Our approach to addressing the matter included the following procedures, among others:

-- Tested the operating effectiveness of controls related to the inventory valuation process. - Tested the operating effectiveness of controls related to the physical inventory count process at the stores. - Observed the physical inventory count process for a sample of stores during the year and performed independent test counts. - For a sample of retail inventory items counted at weighted average cost value, traced the underlying data at the physical inventory count date to recent purchase invoices. - For a sample of retail inventory items counted at retail value, traced the underlying data at the physical inventory count date to recent retail selling prices. - Evaluated the reasonableness of the profit margins applied to retail inventories to adjust inventories valued at retail to cost by comparing profit margin rates applied to historical profit margins on a sample basis.
+- Tested the operating effectiveness of controls related to the inventory valuation process. - Tested the operating effectiveness of controls related to the physical inventory count process at the stores. - Observed the physical inventory count process for a sample of stores during the year and performed independent test counts. - For a sample of retail inventory items counted that are recorded at weighted average cost value, traced the underlying data at the physical inventory count date to recent purchase invoices. - For a sample of retail inventory items counted that are recorded at retail value, traced the underlying data at the physical inventory count date to recent retail selling prices. - Evaluated the reasonableness of the profit margins applied to retail inventories to adjust inventories valued at retail to cost by comparing profit margin rates applied to historical profit margins on a sample basis.